 Although most clots dissolve on their own, sometimes a clot will break apart.
 When a clot breaks apart and travels to the lungs, it can cause a pulmonary embolism (PE)—a potentially fatal complication.

 - Coughing up blood

-Deep vein thrombosis (DVT) is always diagnosed by a physician who will review your symptoms and risk factors and rule out any other conditions.
+DVT is always diagnosed by a physician who will review your symptoms and risk factors and rule out any other conditions.

 DVT is treatable, so don’t wait for your symptoms to worsen before getting in touch with your doctor.

 Editor's Note: This gallery was originally published on .
 Updated per Merkle's recommendations.